pairshaped/curlingio-docs/docs/getting-started/best-practices.md

 ## Make Sure Fees are Required

 When assigning your seasonal fees to your leagues or products, make sure you mark them as required.
-Curling I/O keeps track of which curlers have paid which seasonal fees and won't charge them again within the same season.
+Curling IO keeps track of which curlers have paid which seasonal fees and won't charge them again within the same season.

 If you do not mark them as required, then you will miss collecting a lot of fees because the member didn't check the box to pay these fees.